 You never want to hear your doctor say, “your brain MRI came back abnormal.”
-The fear and panic that goes through your body in this moment is overwhelming.
+The fear and panic that go through your body at this moment are overwhelming.
 My MRI revealed a pituitary adenoma.
 I know there are so many of you out there that have gone through this same situation and know just how I felt.
 For those that have never experienced this, I have written this article to spread awareness.

 The Pacific Pituitary Disorders Center says that a pituitary adenoma can cause many complications.

 - Vision loss

 - Dizziness and Nausea

 My journey to an adenoma diagnosis started with a visit to an endocrinologist.
 This doctor did the most blood work anyone has ever done on me.
 He tested my hormone levels and that is where he discovered that my estrogen and progesterone were very low.
 At first, this was a comfort to me because it explained so many of my symptoms and why I wasn’t getting any better.
 I was highly emotional, severely fatigued, had extreme brain fog and several other symptoms.